Will my abused nephew turn around and abuse his little brother?

 Healthy Sexual Development

-One of the first steps to do this is to learn about healthy children's age-appropriate sexual development.
-By understanding what behaviors are considered normal, it will help identify any concerning behaviors that need attention and redirecting.
+One of the first steps to do this is to learn about healthy age-appropriate sexual development By understanding what behaviors are considered normal, it will help identify any concerning behaviors that need attention and redirecting.

 While there is a concern that he may be inappropriate with another child, supervision should be constant - to protect him and other children.
 Rules such as always playing in eyesight of an adult and never in bedrooms or rooms with closed doors can be set up.
 Again, these are not rules to punish but are general safety rules that are appropriate for all families.
 Help him focus on safe, healthy and fun activities with his peers – again, keeping adults involved and observant.

 If your nephew has been sexually inappropriate with his younger brother, the family should speak to a therapist experienced in working with young children.
 A therapist can help both teach this little boy safe and healthy behaviors, and support the parents as they learn how to help him.
-Our resource page, Children's Treatment Resources can help guide them to treatment resources.
+Our resource page, Youth's Sexual Behaviors can help guide them to treatment resources.

 Again, I want to emphasize that your nephew can absolutely heal from this experience.
 It is a very good sign that he told adults what was going on; this shows that he trusts the adults in his life and will go to them when he has a problem.
 I hope this will be helpful and I am also attaching several links to safety planning and healthy sexual development information that I hope you and your nephew’s parents will find helpful.